spatialos/UnrealGDKTestGyms/USER_MANUAL.md

 ##### World composition gym
 * Tests level loading and unloading.
 * The gym contains a world with a set of marked areas on the floor with, denoting a level, containing a single actor, that an be loaded.
 Each area has a label in front describing the actor in the level.
-* On starting the gym, move towards the any marked area text to load the assocaited level on the client.
+* On starting the gym, move towards the any marked area text to load the associated level on the client.
 When it has been loaded it a cube will appear with the properties described by the level label.
 * Moving away from the marked area will cause the level to be unloaded on the client.
 When it unloads the actor should disappear.
 * Validation:
   1. Each level can be repeatedly loaded and unloaded on the client with no issue.